“As a Cellist, it’s not enough to play well, you need to engage your audience and show them who the composer is through your ideas and convictions….”

 One of the most charismatic, innovative, and engaging performers of his generation

-Highlights in the 2022/2023 and 2023/2024 seasons include premiering and touring Jessie Montgomery’s Divided for solo cello and orchestra, around thirty recitals, a residency at Colburn Conservatory, curating and performing chamber music programs with the Indianapolis Symphony Orchestra, and duo recording projects with Olga Kern, JP Jofre, and Michelle Cann.
+Highlights in the 2022/2023 and 2023/2024 seasons include premiering and touring Jessie Montgomery’s Divided for solo cello and orchestra, around thirty recitals, a residency at Colburn Conservatory, curating and performing chamber music programs with the Indianapolis Symphony Orchestra, debut concerto recording with Sphinx Virtuosi on Deutsche Grammophon, and duo recording projects with Olga Kern, JP Jofre, and Michelle Cann.
 Next season’s venues will include Carnegie Hall, Philadelphia Chamber Music Society, The Supreme Court of the United States, Colburn School of Music, Kohler Foundation and numerous others.

 Recently, Tommy was the featured cover story on Strings Magazine, September/October, 2020

-Tommy has is being loaned a cello made by Guilio Gigli, c.1789.
-Performance clothing sponsor is Coregami.
+Tommy plays a cello on loan by Tarisio made by Guilio Gigli, c.1789.
+His performance clothing sponsor is Coregami.

 Recitalist and Recording Artist